payvision-development/recruitment-challenges/2.Calculator/readme.md

 ## How to run the application using local server

-Use the following command to setup this project:
+To run the project, open a terminal and execute the following command from project root path:

 - Install depencencies: